Home » Astronomy » What is a Meteor?

 diagram, you are looking down onto the Earth's North Pole.
 Note how the morning side of Earth will plow into the dust,

 but the evening side will be somewhat shielded.
 This is why there are often more visible meteors after midnight - you are then

 on the side of the Earth that is plowing into the dust.

 You have a chance of seeing a meteor on any clear night.
 However, there are about a dozen times each year when

-an exceptional numbers of meteors can be seen.
+an exceptional number of meteors can be seen.
 These are known as meteor showers.
 These showers occur when

-Earth, on it's orbit around the sun, moves through a stream comet debris.
-As comets orbit the sun, they loose
+Earth, on its orbit around the sun, moves through a stream of comet debris.
+As comets orbit the sun, they lose

 small particles of debris.
 These particles are scattered through the orbit path of that comet.
 When